KotatsuApp/kotatsu-parsers/CONTRIBUTING.md

 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community edition is enough)
 - Android device (or emulator)

-Kotatsu parsers is not a part of Android application, but you can easily develop and test it directly inside an Android application project and relocate it to the library project when done.
+Kotatsu parsers are not a part of the Android application, but you can easily develop and test it directly inside an Android application project and relocate it to the library project when done.

 ### Before you start

-First, take a look at `kotatsu-parsers` project structure.
-Each parser is a single class that extends `MangaParser` class and have a `MangaSourceParser` annotation.
+First, take a look at the `kotatsu-parsers` project structure.
+Each parser is a single class that extends the `MangaParser` class and has a `MangaSourceParser` annotation.
-Also pay attention on extensions in `util` package.
-For example, extensions from `Jsoup` file should be used instead of existing JSoup functions because they have better nullability support and improved error messages.
+Also, pay attention to extensions in the `util` package.
+For example, extensions from the `Jsoup` file should be used instead of existing JSoup functions because they have better nullability support and improved error messages.

 ## Writing your parser

 So, you want to create a parser, that will provide access to manga from a website.
-First, you should explore a website for API availability.
+First, you should explore a website to learn about API availability.
 If it does not contain any documentation about
-API, [explore network requests](https://firefox-source-docs.mozilla.org/devtools-user/): some websites use ajax.
+API, [explore network requests](https://firefox-source-docs.mozilla.org/devtools-user/): some websites use AJAX.

 - [Example](https://github.com/KotatsuApp/kotatsu-parsers/blob/master/src/main/kotlin/org/koitharu/kotatsu/parsers/site/ru/DesuMeParser.kt)
   of Json API usage.